bitzquad/bitzquad.com/README.md

 5. (optional) Run `npm run build` to generate static HTMLs.
 Just for the developer.
 Actual static HTMLs will be generated on cloudflare builder.
 6. Commit changes and sync
 7. Your changes will be live on a tempory URL on cloudflare.
 Ask a Bitblazer if you want that URL.
-8. Change your git branch to `main`
-9. Merge branch `dev` into `main`.
-Use git fast forwarding when available.
-10. Git sync
-11. Your changes will be live on bitzquad.com within 10 minutes.
+8. Your changes will be live on bitzquad.com within 10 minutes.

 ### How it works